École Dansereau Meadows School

 Parents are encouraged to keep children home when they are ill.
-Please see School Re-Entry plan for COVID protocols.
+Please see our Illness Protocols

 Sometimes children become ill, or get hurt, at school.
 Some members of staff have first aid training to help in emergencies.
 Parents will be notified of illness or accidents as soon as possible.
 When an ambulance is called and a parent is unable to come to the school quickly, a staff member will accompany the student in the ambulance to the hospital and remain with the student until the parent arrives.
 The school has insurance that covers the cost of the ambulance.

 Please ensure that the teachers and the Counselor are informed about any medical conditions that might affect children at school.